-Citizen of Nowhere is a festival of commissions, hacks, discussions and debate exploring how theatre can use the same technology to bridge divides, engage broader audiences in new, exciting and connected ways and underpin civil society and the search shared values.
-It is an enquiry into the future of how and why theatre is made and for whom.
-Can theatre use and influence technology to bring more of us together?
+Artist and curator William Galinsky leads an enquiry into the future of how and why theatre is made and for whom.
+Can theatre use and influence technology to bring more of us together and strengthen civil society?

 Taking place in Scotland’s tech-hub Dundee, the National Theatre of Scotland invites enquiring minds to come on a journey into the future of theatre, technology and society for five days of installations, performance, discussion and debate.

 William Galinsky is an artist and curator, who was previously the Artistic Director at Norfolk and Norwich Festival, the flagship performing arts festival for the east of England.